zhipengwei/HashFunctionCrackingRelated/README.md

 This repository contains the related file to crack the hash function and the toolkit to analyze the collected trace.

 When using this package, you can follow the procedures:
-1. Before booting the operating system, you reserve a segment of physical memory by specifying parameter;
+1. Before booting the operating system, you reserve a segment of physical memory by specifying parameter.
+Specially, it is "mem=MEMORY_SIZE", this is a classic parameter.
+Force usage of a specific amount of memory to be used when the kernel is not able to see the whole system memory or for test
 2. Check the /var/log/messages, search e820, you will find BIOS-provided physical RAM map and on CentOS;
 3. In ioremap.c, mem_start is the starting position of the physical memory that can be used, and mem_size is the size of the segment of memory;
 4. Enter ioremap_cache, execute make and remap_load, /dev/ioremap will appear;